Vladikolev0321/Flask-Forum/README.md

 # Flask Forum
 Making Forum web application using Flask for the subject in school - Software Development

-## How to run the porject on your system
+## How to run the project on your system

-If you do not have virtual environment installed, you can do it by installing the python3-venv package:
+If you don't have virtual environment installed, you can do it by installing the python3-venv package:

 ```bash
 sudo apt install python3-venv